 By Kate Hester

-Kate Hester is a journalism student at the University of Georgia.
+Kate Hester is a master’s student in journalism at the University of Georgia.